• Home /

 4. Get pre-approved

-A mortgage pre-approval is like a dry-run of the mortgage process.
+A mortgage pre-approval is like a practice run of the mortgage process.
 This pre-approval will prepare you for a mortgage by helping you build a budget, show you rates, and check your credit score.
-When it comes to buying, a pre-approval will prove to the buyer that you are prepared and serious about your offer.
+When it comes to buying, a pre-approval will show the seller you are prepared and serious about your offer.

 FAQ About Buying a Home After Bankruptcy